kirkjerk/joking-at-a-distance/README.md

 -   time out... or skip
 -   quit should remove person from play - or could be perma skip
 -   Show a win condition
--   Way to get back to rules
 -   consider drag and drop?
 -   has pointer finger for cards even when not clickable
 -   Waiting for list : put bullets between names so it's clear
 -   (No I love all these cards) button looks bad on iOS - takes two lines
 -   Red Card - Waiting for Other Players Doesn't list who hasn't played
 -   score at top?
--   red review: show Someone Else's cptions
+-   red review: show Someone Else's caption at top
 -   maybe review the cards from the last round while waiting for judge to pick

 ###from JON:

 -   undo card selection?
--   optimize layout for window size
 -   show score?
 -   show if people are waiting on you while you're picking
 -   fillable text box for blank cards?